gitusercz/LLMM/README.md

 5. Jumps to point 1.
 The number of times this cycle happens is defined in a counter variable, which currently set to 80.
 Therefore mouse movement ends after a time between 4 or 6:36 hours.

 ## Summary
 With this arduino programmed and connected to your computer now you have an additional mouse connected.
 Arduino and its SW autostart on powerup, I have this plugged into my USB C port replicator.
 This occasionaly moves the mouse, barely noticeable.
-If it takes 5 seconds to move your mouse (touch the touchpad) and enter your password.
-And if you do it three times a day it will save you __an hour__ annually, not counting the inconvenience.
+If it takes 5 seconds to move your mouse (touch the touchpad) and enter your password, and if you do it three times a day it will save you __an hour__ annually, not counting the inconvenience.

 *(3 times 5 seconds times 20 working days in an average month times 12 months in a year == 60 minutes).*